paulo3425/fileimport/README.md

 ### How to configure folder of files that it is going to be processed

 ```
-Open docker-composer and set diretory file like you can see below:
+Open docker-compose and set directory file like you can see below:
     volumes:
     - /home/paulo/Documents/massa:/tmp
 Only change "/home/paulo/Documents/massa" to your folder